-Send Entries to: [email protected]
+Send Emails To: [email protected]

 It’s time to vote for the next Movie of the Month!
 You can vote at the bottom of the page. but first here’s the list of candidates:

 The Palm Beach Story (1942) [Howard Casner, Rantings and Ravings]

 Dr. Who and the Daleks (1965) [Daniel Lackey, Lackey Writes About Film]

 It’s the first LAMBScores of the new year!
 We’re still of course looking at films from 2016, so there’s still time for these films to make it onto the leaderboard, which is exactly what has happened!
 Check out what the LAMB community has to say about Christine, Miss Sloane, Office Christmas Party and La La Land:

 2016 is over, rest in agony you miserable year.
 However, as tradition dictates, we cannot fully move on with our lives until the Lambcast has released its Best of the Year show, so here it is.